-A no deal Brexit is essentially the wild west for roaming - EU mobile operators would be able to charge UK operators whatever they wanted to provide roaming services to their UK customers.
+A no deal Brexit is essentially the wild west for roaming - EU mobile operators will be able to charge UK operators whatever they want to provide roaming services to their UK customers.
 That's because the rate would no longer be regulated.

 In that event, surcharge-free roaming wouldn't be guaranteed and won't be standardised.

-Indeed, the Government has tabled a draft "statutory instrument" that revokes the current arrangement.
-Called the Mobile Roaming (EU Exit) Regulations 2019, the Government had been warned by consumer groups not to do this, but pressed ahead anyway because mobile operators were concerned that legally maintaining the current arrangement would definitely result in increased costs for networks and therefore the consumer.
+The Government has tabled a "statutory instrument" that revokes the current arrangement.
+Called the Mobile Roaming (EU Exit) Regulations 2019, the Government had been warned by consumer groups not to do this, but pressed ahead anyway.
+That's because mobile operators were concerned that legally maintaining the current arrangement would definitely result in increased costs for networks and therefore the consumer.

 Instead, in a no deal scenario we'd move to a situation where roaming charges are driven by commercial reasons.
 So maybe Network A would still offer free roaming because they might lose too many customers, for example.
 Or maybe Network B offers a more expensive tariff but it's one that includes restriction-free roaming.